Academic Information and Policies

 J. Disciplinary Files and Records

-Other than suspension and expulsion, disciplinary sanctions will not be made a part of the permanent academic record, but shall become part of the student’s disciplinary record kept in the Office of Student Life.
-Conduct not involving the imposition of sanctions other than suspension and expulsion shall be removed from the student’s disciplinary record after seven (7) years.
+Discipline sanctions other than suspension and expulsion will not be part of the permanent academic record.
+Still, they will become part of the student’s disciplinary record in the Office of Student Life.
+Conduct not involving the imposition of sanctions other than suspension and expulsion shall be removed from the student’s disciplinary record after seven years.

 K. Revocation of Degrees

-The University reserves the right to revoke an awarded degree for fraud in the receipt of the degree, or serious disciplinary violations committed by a student prior to the student’s graduation.
+The University reserves the right to revoke an awarded degree for fraud in the receipt of the degree or serious disciplinary violations committed by a student before the student’s graduation.

 L. Interpretation and Revision

-The Code of Student Conduct shall be reviewed annually under the direction of the Dean of Students.
-Any question of interpretation of the application of the Code of Student Conduct shall be referred to the Dean of Students or his or her designee.
-In keeping with normal University policy approval processes, the Code of Student Conduct may be amended at any time without prior notice.
+The Code of Student Conduct shall be reviewed annually under the direction of the Vice President for Student Life/Dean of Students.
+Any question or interpretation of its application shall be referred to the Office of Student Life/Vice President for Student Life/Dean of Students or his or her designee.
+Keeping with normal University policy approval processes, the Code of Student Conduct may be amended without prior notice.

 AnchorRegistering a Complaint

-Waldorf University takes pride in our service to students.
+Waldorf University takes pride in providing our students with service.
 From time to time, students may have questions concerning policies or practices.
-Generally, there are logical explanations for situations, and usually most questions can be resolved in an informal setting through direct discussion with the individual or office involved.
-In instances where a student raises a question about a policy or decision, the affected staff or faculty member may respond.
-If it is not possible to resolve a matter through direct discussion, a student may appeal for further consideration by registering a complaint.
+Generally, there are logical explanations for situations, and usually, most questions can be resolved in an informal setting through direct discussion with the individual or office involved.
+When a student raises a question about a policy or decision, the affected staff or faculty member may respond.
+If resolving a matter through direct discussion is impossible, a student may appeal for further consideration by registering a complaint.

-Residential students who wish to register a non-academic complaint may contact the Waldorf University Dean of Students at 641-585-8160 or by email at ramakerj@waldorf.edu where an incident report/complaint form may be completed and reviewed for follow up.
+Residential students who wish to register a non-academic complaint may contact Waldorf University's Vice President for Student Life/Dean of Students at 641.585.8160 or by email at ramakerj@waldorf.edu, where an incident report/complaint form may be completed and reviewed for follow-up.

 Accrediting Agency